The CTO’s Guide to Scaling Behavioral Health Technology

 patient needs → provider availability → authorization status → location constraints → recurring pattern optimization.

 Case study: Cortica built the AXON platform to solve exactly this.
 Their 6-month patient waitlist dropped to under 30 days.
-They scaled from 1 clinic to 16.
-Valuation increased by $200M.
+They scaled from 1 clinic to 12 in year 1, and to 24 across 8 states today.
+AXON now generates $6.7M in annual revenue, including $4M from the scheduling program alone, with a 10-20% increase in contract fulfillment.

 Inflection Point 2: Intake Automation